erkghlerngm44/aniffinity/docs/examples/index.rst

 ========

-This section will show the various ways the ``MALAffinity`` class can be initialised with the user ``Xinil`` (MAL creator), and used to calculate affinity or get a comparison with the user ``Luna`` (MAL database admin).
+This section will show the various ways the :class:`.MALAffinity` class can be initialised with the user ``Xinil`` (MAL creator), and used to calculate affinity or get a comparison with the user ``Luna`` (MAL database admin).